 Please note, all doors are to remain locked and closed throughout the day.
-No doors may be propped open.
+No doors may be propped open unless supervised by a staff member.
 Only staff members may let anyone into the building.
 At no time are students to open any door for any person.

 Juniors and Seniors may request to bring a non-student date to the Student Association banquet.
-A Non-Student Banquet Request form and submit to administration for approval.
+A Non-Student Banquet Request form must be completed and submitted to administration for approval.